WORKING IN SWITZERLAND AFTER BREXIT

 If you are from the UK then the laws effecting you have changed following January 1st 2021.
 That’s because Switzerland might be outside the EU, but it’s very closely aligned with the EU.

-If you are from the EU (or hold an EU passport as well as a British one) then you don’t need a permit for the course, so you can travel to Switzerland, train, work and there is no limit on the duration of your stay even if you don’t work.
+If you are from the EU (or, perhaps, hold an EU passport as well as a British one) then you also don’t need a permit for the course and getting a work permit is easy.
+So you can travel to Switzerland, train, work and there is no limit on the duration of your stay – even if you don’t work.

 TAKING A COURSE IN SWITZERLAND